Skin Deep (1984 film)

-Skin Deep is a 1983 Australian television film directed by Chris Langman and Mark Joffe and featuring an early screen appearance by Nicole Kidman.
+Skin Deep is a 1984 Australian television film produced by PBL Productions for Channel 9.
+It was directed by Chris Langman and Mark Joffe and stars Briony Behets and Carmen Duncan and features an early appearance by Nicole Kidman.

 Set in the fashion industry, it was one of the few Australian films to be set in this milieu and was an attempt to do an Australian Dallas or Dynasty.

 Plot

 Barbara Kennedy is a successful business woman in the fashion and modelling industry.
 In the lead up to a fashion designers awards night, her boyfriend Cliff proposes to her.
 But then she realises that one of her own models is her illegitimate daughter, placed for adoption years earlier.
 She has a bitchy rival Vanessa.
 And a murderer is loose.